 After growing up in southern Ohio, just outside Cincinnati, Lippert entered Harvard College and dove into the storied music scene in Cambridge, Massachusetts.
 Five years later, with many books read, songs written, and guitar strings broken, Paul married his high school sweetheart and moved to Washington, DC., where he played both solo acoustic gigs and Edge-influenced lead guitar for a rock-n-roll band that faded quickly after its lead singer went off to jail for hitting a cop.

 Along the way, Paul has had the opportunity to play in concert halls, festivals, parks, schools, conferences, coffeehouses, subway stations, libraries, bookstores, and on public radio.
 Some of his favorite gigs include appearances at the South By Southwest Music Festival in Austin, Texas and Seattle’s Bumbershoot Festival.

-Paul is still happily married to his high school sweetheart, and they have three daughters in their teens and beyond.
+Paul is still happily married to his high school sweetheart, and they have three daughters all grown up now.